Payroll

 How Omni HR Manages Superannuation in Australia

 Managing superannuation in Australia requires accuracy, consistency, and a clear understanding of payroll and statutory obligations.
-As businesses grow, keeping up with changes to super and the Superannuation Guarantee Contribution can quickly become complex, especially for employers who are new to superannuation in Australia.
+As businesses grow, keeping up with changes to super — including the shift to Payday Super — can quickly become complex, especially for employers who are new to superannuation in Australia.

 Omni HR helps simplify how superannuation is managed by integrating compliant payroll processes into everyday operations.
 With our managed payroll services:

-- Super contributions, including SGC, are calculated correctly and submitted on time, ensuring employees’ retirement savings are protected.
+• Super contributions, including SGC, are calculated on the Qualifying Earnings base and submitted within the Payday Super 7-business-day window, ensuring employees' retirement savings are protected.

-See how Omni HR can simplify superannuation and payroll for your team, ensuring compliance, saving time and give your employees peace of mind about their retirement savings.
+See how Omni HR can simplify superannuation and payroll for your team, ensuring compliance with Payday Super, saving time and give your employees peace of mind about their retirement savings.
 Book a demo to learn more about our managed payroll services today.

 Frequently Asked Questions